 A maximum of two (2) missed appointments may be billed to OCOK.

-The Provider is responsible for a twenty-four (24) hour notification to clients when a session must be canceled.
+The Provider is responsible for sending a 24-hour notification to clients when a session must be canceled.
 Provider must maintain documentation of notification and contacts in each client record regarding cancellations.

 Monthly Summary Notes